MicrosoftDocs/microsoft-365-docs-pr.ru-RU/microsoft-365/compliance/create-apply-retention-labels.md

 When you publish retention labels to Microsoft 365 groups ([formerly Office 365 groups](https://techcommunity.microsoft.com/t5/microsoft-365-blog/office-365-groups-will-become-microsoft-365-groups/ba-p/1303601)), the retention labels appear in both the group site and group mailbox in Outlook on the web.
 The experience of applying a retention label to content is identical to that for email and documents.

-To retain content for a Microsoft 365 group, use the **Office 365 groups** location.
+To retain content for a Microsoft 365 group, use the **Microsoft 365 Groups** location.
 Even though a Microsoft 365 group has an Exchange mailbox, a retention policy that includes the entire Exchange location won't include content in Microsoft 365 group mailboxes.

 In addition, it's not possible to use the Exchange location to include or exclude a specific group mailbox.
 Although the Exchange location initially allows a group mailbox to be selected, when you try to save the retention policy, you receive an error that "RemoteGroupMailbox" is not a valid selection for the Exchange location.